 A look of fury passed over Anna’s face.
 Catrina couldn’t understand why.
 The girl was beautiful.
 Then it dawned on her, her daughter wasn’t used to the attention.
 The girl was used to dressing like a young man and standing in the shadows observing everyone.
 She wasn’t used to grown men fawning over her.

 Catrina understood.
-Before marrying Frank, the young men of Grayson County would try to court her and call on her at her father’s home.
+Before marrying Frank, the young men in town would try to court her and call on her at her father’s home.
 They wanted to talk about her shiny, auburn hair, bright blue eyes, and pale skin.
 How many babies did she want to raise?
 When she mentioned a book she’d read for fun, a strange look would cross over their face as if they were trying to say that girls don’t read.
 She hated it.

 They finally stopped showing up when she openly discussed her hysterectomy.
 Her father grew furious at his daughter’s bold statement.
 How dare she talk about her own body!
 How dare she scare away these fine young men!
 Catrina laughed, and laughed and agreed to work at her father’s nursery for a week as punishment.
 This time God intervened in the form of a young, sharecropper’s son from Tom Bean.

 Frank wasn’t like the arrogant young men from Sherwood’s elite families.
 He called her intelligent, before saying she was beautiful.
 He didn’t talk to her like she was dimwitted.
 He talked to her about chickens, seeds, and the proper time to plant a summer garden.
 That’s why she fell in love with him.

 Before her father sent Jasper and Clinton up to the nursery to visit the young man, Catrina’s face lit up, and her eyes grew dreamy in sincere happiness as they asked her questions about him.
 The same look was on her face a few nights ago when she and Frank opened the door to her father’s law office, and her brothers announced that their father would be signing all adoption rights over to them.